donwellus/go-protobuf-oneof/README.md

-# A Simple PoC using Go Protobuf Repeated and OneOf
+# A Simple PoC in Go using Protobuf: Repeated and OneOf

 This Protobuf PoC illustrates the use of a repeated field where its value can have different data structures.
 For that we use a proto message with a `repeated` field of another proto message that use a field with an `oneof`.